FREQUENTLY ASKED QUESTIONS

 Will Blockade Runner ever be an MMO?

-A single server can only handle a certain number of players in a destructible voxel setting, however in the future community server clusters might be capable of creating a facsimile of an MMO.
+A single server can only handle a limited number of players in a destructible voxel setting (our ballpark estimate is 4-12), however in the future community modding and server clusters might be capable of creating a facsimile of an MMO.

 What engine does Blockade Runner use?